The Man from Delmonte (band): History

-At one point they were managed by the journalist Jon Ronson.
+At one point they were managed by journalist Jon Ronson.

 After they split up in 1990, some members continued as Surfurbia.
 West moved to New Orleans to pursue a solo career in the early 1990s.

+The band reformed in 2024 to play gigs in the UK in February and April 2025.

 Discography

 Chart placings shown are from the UK Indie Chart.